 Both the manager and the employee need to take part in coming up with a performance development plan.

-Based on the feedback gotten from previous reviews, the manager and the employee can prepare their individual conclusion about the strengths and weaknesses of the employee.
-They can have one-on-one meetings where they discuss their conclusions and review them together to know the way forward.
+Based on the feedback from previous reviews, the manager and the employee can prepare their individual conclusion about the strengths and weaknesses of the employee to further devise plans for improvement.
+They can have one-on-one meetings to discuss their conclusions and review them together to know the way forward.

 This way, both parties can be accountable and involved in achieving the common goal.